-That's when he got the idea for the Gardian Angel school bus lighting system to prevent future tragedies.
+That's when Gardner got the idea for the Gardian Angel school bus lighting system to prevent future tragedies.

 "First thing the driver that hit her said is 'I never saw her,'" said Gardner.

-The Gardian LED light on a school bus lights a pathway across the street after the driver stops and waits for the children to board.
+The Gardian Angel LED light mounted on a school bus lights a pathway across the street after the driver stops and waits for the children to board.

 "You can see them, they can see you, they can see the oncoming traffic, the traffic sees them.
 [It's] much safer," said Swanton bus driver Tammy Spivey.